Kaethela/Starstruck-Courier/README.md

 7. Click **Install** and wait patiently until the program is completed.
 8. Repeat steps 3 through 7, this time selecting `TTW_v3.2_to_v3.2.1_Update` - Install the update to the same folder you installed the base 3.2 installation to.
 9. Repeat once more, this time selecting `TTW_v3.2.1_to_v3.2.2_Update` - As before, install this update to the same folder you installed the base install and the update to.
-10. Cut and Paste this folder into your Starstruck Courier mods folder.
+10. Copy and Paste this folder into your Starstruck Courier mods folder.
 11. Open Mod Organizer 2, located in your Starstruck Courier install folder.
 12. Press F5 to refresh the program, then enable the TTW mod install on the lefthand panel.
 13. Download [loadorder.txt](https://drive.google.com/file/d/1dWpzJmbreDCbo8s6Kx6pa4eKMCeXsAYx/view?usp=sharing) and place it in profiles > Starstruck Courier located in your Starstruck Courier install folder.